korsem/Uni-projects/SchoolLogbook/README.md

 a list of the grades obtained (range of each grade 1-6), number of grades

-Group is the class which stores indicators on Students in the Group and current number of Students in the group (max number of 30) and groupID.
+Group class stores indicators on Students in the Group and current number of Students in the group (max number of 30) and groupID.

 Information about the students is read from a file, where each row in the file is in given form:
-[GroupID] [Grade on behavior] [number of grades] [grade_1] [grade_2] ... [grade_n] - where 'n' is the number of grades
+[GroupID] [Grade on behavior] [number of grades] [grade_1] [grade_2] ... [grade_n] - where 'n' is the number of grades I read it from an exemplary file - "students.txt"

 Addictionally, most important methods in a class Student are: avgGrade() - calculates average of Student's grade,